-An Expectation is a declarative statements that a computer can evaluate, and that is semantically meaningful to humans, like
+Expectations are declarative statements that a computer can evaluate, and that are semantically meaningful to humans, like

-An Expectation Configuration describes a specific Expectations for data.
-It combines an Expectation and specific parameters to make it possible to evaluate whether the expectation is true for some specific data.
+Expectation Configurations describe specific Expectations for data.
+They combine an Expectation and specific parameters to make it possible to evaluate whether the expectation is true for some specific data.
 For example, they might provide expected values for a column or the name of a column whose values should be unique.
-See domain and success keys for more information about how an Expectation Configuration works.

-An Expectation Suite combines multiple Expectation Configurations into an overall description of a Data Asset.
+Expectation Suites combine multiple Expectation Configurations into an overall description of a dataset.
 Expectation Suites should have names corresponding to the kind of data they define, like “NPI” for National Provider Identifier data or “company.users” for a users table.

 - Distributional Expectations

 Great Expectations makes it possible to validate your data against an Expectation Suite.
 Validation produces a detailed report of how the data meets your expectations – and where it doesn’t.